23 Feb 2017

-Browsing around our shelves for Christian books I hadn’t read, I came across this one by Tony Campolo, an American pastor, sociologist, speaker and writer whose work I have found helpful and thought-provoking in the past.
+Browsing around our shelves for Christian books I hadn’t read, I came across this one by Tony Campolo.
+He is an American pastor, sociologist, speaker and writer whose work I have found helpful and thought-provoking in the past.
 I have no idea where this book came from: perhaps it belongs to one of our sons.

 I was particularly struck by the title: ‘Following Jesus without embarrassing God’.
 And indeed, as one inclined to cynicism from time to time, and fairly easily embarrassed, I thought the book encouraging and helpful.

 It's divided into five sections: everyday life, spiritual growth, what you believe, social action and family life.
-Within each section are between three and five chapters, each focussing on different ways in which followers of Jesus can emulate his lifestyle and follow his principles without going overboard or putting people off.
+Within each section are between three and five chapters.
+Each one focusses on different ways in which followers of Jesus can emulate his lifestyle and follow his principles without going overboard or putting people off.

 So, for instance, the author talks about wise use of resources and technology, while avoiding extreme positions of (for instance) giving everything away and relying on welfare, or avoiding all use of mobile phones and computers.
 The book was written twenty years ago so is inevitably a bit dated, but the principles still hold good.